 What do we do for you?
 We become your personal Property Consultants and advise you to the best of our knowledge.
 We are not always directly working for the seller, this is the job of our Austrian colleagues.
 Our remit is to look after your interests to the best of our ability.
 We have gained much knowledge of the Austria property market over the past 15 years and we use this knowledge to guide you to the best property for you.

 We can negotiate on your behalf to ensure the best purchase price.
 Our services and cost is shared with our Austrian Colleagues, so you pay no extra whatsoever.

 These are controlled by law.
 It will typically cost you up to 3% plus 20% vat.
+Properties costing less than 40,000 euros the fees are 4% + vat.
 Our property buying advice: Sometimes you can negotiate a fee, if the property is a very high value.
 Both the seller and the buyer pay a fee.

 There are service charges/maintenance fees for an apartment and

 these may vary according to the size of the property you purchase.
 However these fees are included in the running costs (overheads) of the apartment and can include heating, water, rubbish collection, caretakers fees, general water, any exterior repairs or decoration that may be necessary, the building insurance and the garden maintenance.
 It is a monthly payment.

 If you are considering buying to let, there are lots of superb holiday apartments at very reasonable prices on good developments.
 These have the benefit of no freezing-up problems in winter as common central heating is provided in most apartment buildings inclusive with your monthly building management cost.
 But new regulations, now require that you get permission of all other owners in a buiding before you can holiday let.